-- A. The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act), enacted into law on May 20, 2009, codifies into law the Continuum of Care (CoC) planning process.
+- A. The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act), enacted into law on May 20, 2009, codifies the Continuum of Care (CoC) planning process.
 The CoC planning body is a group organized to carry out the responsibilities prescribed in the CoC Program Interim Rule.
 CoC governance responsibilities include: - 1.
-Planning for and operating the CoC; - 2.
-Ensuring compliance with the U.S. Department of Housing and Urban Development (HUD) requirements and regulations; - 3.
-Coordinating the implementation of a housing and service system that meets the needs of the individuals and families who experience homelessness, including prevention and diversion strategies, outreach and engagement, coordinated assessment, entry and exit, crisis shelter, emergency shelter, temporary housing, permanent housing, and supportive services; and - 4.
-Designing and implementing the process associated with applying for HUD CoC Program funds. - B. This Governance Charter outlines the roles and responsibilities of the ND Statewide CoC General Membership (CoC Membership), CoC Board of Directors (CoC Board), Continuum of Care working committee(s), the Collaborative Applicant (CA), and the Homeless Management Information System (HMIS) Lead Agency (LA).
-This Governance Charter was developed by the CoC Board, CA, and HMIS LA with input and feedback from CoC Membership including homeless housing and service providers in the CoC geography.
+Planning for and operating the CoC. - 2.
+Ensuring compliance with the U.S. Department of Housing and Urban Development (HUD) requirements and regulations. - 3.
+Coordinating the implementation of a housing and service system that meets the needs of individuals and families experiencing homelessness, including prevention and diversion strategies, outreach and engagement, coordinated assessment, entry and exit, crisis shelter, emergency shelter, temporary housing, permanent housing, and supportive services. - 4.
+Designing and implementing the process of applying for HUD CoC Program funds. - B. This Governance Charter outlines the roles and responsibilities of the ND Statewide CoC General Membership (CoC Membership), ND CoC Board of Directors (CoC Board), Continuum of Care working committees, the Collaborative Applicant (CA), and the Homeless Management Information System (HMIS) Lead Agency (LA).
+It was developed by the CoC Board, CA, and HMIS LA with input and feedback from the CoC Membership, including homeless housing and service providers in the CoC geography.